farhanishmam/farhanishmam.github.io/_pages/about.md

 <p class="justified-text">
 I am a Lecturer at <a href="https://cse.iutoic-dhaka.edu/">IUT-CSE</a> and a researcher at <a href="https://www.pentabd.com/">Penta Global Limited</a>.
 Before joining IUT, I completed my Bachelor's in Computer Science and Engineering (CSE) from IUT and was a researcher at <a href = "https://amirl.org/">AMIRL</a>.
 <br><br>
-Currently, I am collaborating with <a href = "https://about.uq.edu.au/experts/32270">Dr Mohammad Ali Moni</a> on LLM applications in the biomedical domain and <a href = "https://sites.google.com/view/mirrayatimtiazhossain/home">Mir Rayat Imtiaz Hossain</a> on assistive technologies for color blindness.
+Currently, I am collaborating with <a href = "https://about.uq.edu.au/experts/32270">Dr Mohammad Ali Moni</a> (<a href="https://www.uq.edu.au/">UQ</a>) on LLM applications in the biomedical domain and <a href = "https://sites.google.com/view/mirrayatimtiazhossain/home">Mir Rayat Imtiaz Hossain</a> (<a href="https://www.ubc.ca/">UBC</a>) on assistive technologies for color blindness.
 My research interests include:
 </p>
 <ul>
   <li><strong>Visual Question Answering (VQA) and Multimodal Learning</strong></li>